gajananan/integrity-shield-testscenario/04_general-resource-scenarios/05_RSP_VARIOUS_PATTERNS.md

 ```

 [Result]
+The result will be `error` because Integrity Shield blocks the request.

 ```
 error: configmaps "protected-cm" could not be patched: admission webhook "ac-server.integrity-shield-operator-system.svc" denied the request: Signature verification is required for this request, but failed to verify signature; The message for this signature in annotation is not identical with the requested object. diff: {"items":[{"key":"data.comment2","values":{"after":"changed","before":"val2"}}]} (Request: {"kind":"ConfigMap","name":"protected-cm","namespace":"secure-ns","operation":"UPDATE","request.uid":"e93368cc-096e-424e-a933-90b04e6897f0","scope":"Namespaced","userName":"kubernetes-admin"})